B4shCr00k/b4shcr00k/README.md

 ## Hey Everyone

 ### About me :
-- I am a computer science student who is interested in offensive security,Malware Dev,Os Internals and binary exploitation.
+- a computer science student, interested in offensive security, Malware Dev, Os Internals and binary exploitation.

-- The goal of sharing all these different projects is to simply document my work as well as helping anyone who wants to learn !
+- The goal of sharing these projects is to simply document my work as well as to help anyone that wants to learn !

 # Currently Working On :
--- Heaven's Gate (my own hellsgate implementation
+-- Heaven's Gate (my own hellsgate implementation)

 # To Do Next (in order) :
 - Obfuscation techniques
-- Start Writing real malware
+- Start Writing real malware ( for educational purposes only ofc ;) )

 I will finish these projects asap .
-### I haven't been active much lately but i tried to learn as much as i can to improve my malware writing techs But i will try to post more as hard as i can
+### I haven't been active much lately but i tried to learn as much as i can to improve my malware writing techs But i will try to post more.

 --------------------------------------------------